wkz/mdio-tools/README.md

 Build
 -----

-Standard autotools procedure, requires `pkg-config` to locate the `libmnl` development files.

-    ./configure --prefix=/usr && make all && sudo make install

-At the moment, the kernel module has to be built separately, set `KDIR` if building against a kernel in a non-standard location.
+At the moment, the kernel module (which requires at least kernel version 5.6) has to be built separately.
+Set `KDIR` if building against a kernel in a non-standard location.

+    cd kernel/
+	make all && sudo make install

 When building from GIT, the `configure` script first needs to be generated, this requires `autoconf` and `automake` to be installed.
 A helper script to generate configure is available:

     ./autogen.sh

+Standard autotools incantation is then used, requires `pkg-config` to locate the `libmnl` development files.

+    ./configure --prefix=/usr && make all && sudo make install

 [License]:       https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html
 [License Badge]: https://img.shields.io/badge/License-GPL%20v2-blue.svg